PostgreSQL Average

 SELECT AVG(DISTINCT total_items) FROM orders;

-This time you have used the DISTINCT operator within AVG() function and got the result 3.0, the DISTINCT operator removes the duplicate values and returns only the unique value from the columns.
+This time, you have used the DISTINCT operator within the AVG() function and got the result 3.0.
+The DISTINCT operator removes duplicate values and returns only the unique values from the columns.

 This is how you can use the DISTINCT operator with AVG() function.